 That's it.

-Anyway, um, um apparently the Department of Homeland Security, this is also in Breitbart, Neil Munro is writing about this.
+Apparently, the Department of Homeland Security, this is also in Breitbart.

-Um, they've exposed massive fraud by migrants in Minneapolis.
+They've exposed massive fraud by migrants in Minneapolis.

 So they did a survey of migrants in Minneapolis and found out that 50% of them were involved in some major fraud.

-So this gets back to how much um how much uh immigration should we have and from where can we finally say out loud without getting canceled, that not every destin uh not every source of immigration is the same.
+Can we finally say out loud without getting canceled that not every destination, not every source of immigration is the same?

-Can I say out loud now that if we uh if we imported some Europeans, especially let's say Christians, if we imported some Christian Europeans of any color, doesn't matter the color, they could be black or white, but they're Christians and they're Europeans.
+Can I say out loud now that If we imported some Europeans, especially, let's say Christians, if we imported some Christian Europeans of any color, doesn't matter the color, they could be black or white, but they're Christians and they're Europeans, would there be any problem with assimilation?

-It would probably be instant.
+It'd probably be instant.

-What about uh Mexicans?
+What about Mexicans?

-The second generation is just full American, and but you have to put a limit on it.
+But you have to put a limit on it.

-I mean, you can't just say everybody come in because you're really good at assimilating.
+I mean, you can't just say, everybody come in because you're really good at assimilating.

 If you got too many, then they wouldn't have to bother.